-3. Current and projected employment opportunities in the state and the types of skills possessed by eligible individuals (20 CFR 641.325 (c)).
+C).
+Current and projected employment opportunities in the state and the types of skills possessed by eligible individuals under section 15 (Wagner-Peyser Act (29.U.S.C.491-2))

 SCSEP participants normally require program services because of minimal or no marketable work experience; or, due to being away from the work force for an extended period of time.
 Other participants do have some recent marketable work experience, but may need to redirect their career paths to accommodate health limitations.
 Most participants need job search assistance; supportive services; skills training (such as computer training); and, work experiences that can foster the self-esteem and confidence needed to compete for and secure unsubsidized employment.
 Also, participants can benefit from work experience and training opportunities that stimulate them cognitively; and, educational programs that promote brain fitness.